Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 # Manage the decision matrix

-The decision tax matrix is designed to help the system decide which tax zone is to be applied.
+The decision tax matrix is designed to help the system decide which tax zone, and therefore which tax rate, is to be applied.
 The decision matrix consist of a list of decision-making criteria based on the information provided by the *Invoicing* module.

-Based on the order confirmation and the delivery note, the *Invoicing* module provides the *Taxes* module with following information:
+Taking into account the order confirmation and the delivery note, the *Invoicing* module provides the *Taxes* module with following details:

 - Country of origin
 - Ship-to country
 - Ship-to postcode
 - VAT ID

-Based on this criteria, the decision matrix is able to determine the applicable tax zone, subsequently providing the *Invoicing* module with the tax zone, the tax key and the tax rate.
+Using this information, the decision matrix is able to determine the tax zone, subsequently providing the *Invoicing* module with the applicable tax key and tax rate as well.

-The order of the decision-making criteria is essential, as the system goes through the criteria in the order they are given, starting from the top, and stops checking as soon as a matching criteria is found.
-This means, that the criteria must be organized from the most specific to the most general to cover all possible relevant cases.
+The order of the decision-making criteria is essential, as the system goes through the criteria in the order they are listed, starting from the top, and stops checking them as soon as a matching criterion is found.
+This means, that the criteria must be organized from specific to general to cover all possible relevant cases.

 ## Create an entry

-Create a
+Create an entry to define a new tax zone.

 #### Prerequisites